PULdischo/dsf-spring-2025/content/sessions/week-1.md

 ### Step 2.
 Clone Your Repository Using GitHub Desktop

-1. Select `clone repository`.
-2. Select repository we created in previous module.
+1. Using your browser, go to your GitHub dashboard or repository list and find the repository we created in the previous module.
 If you followed along, it will be titled `dsf-github-basics`.
-3. Click `clone`.
+2. On your repository landing page, find the green button titled `< > Code` and click to open a drop down menu.
+3. Under the `local` tab, select `Open with GitHub Desktop`.
+4. GitHub Desktop will open and show your respository url and a suggested local path.
+If these look accurate and/or are acceptable, click `clone`.

 ### Step 3.
 Explore GitHub Desktop and its Functionality